• Skip to primary navigation

 WHEN TO MAKE AN APPOINTMENT WITH THE DOCTOR:

 Indigestion in babies and kids must be treated at an earlier time.
-If left untreated, it can worsen which leads to dehydration and low weight.
+If left untreated, it can worsen, leading to dehydration and low weight.
 If you find any of the following symptoms in infants and kids, Make an appointment immediately if

 • The child has anemia or iron deficiency